jasonsnell/gcal-to-slack/README.md

 # Google Calendar to Slack

-Jason Snell <jsnell@sixcolors.com>
+by Jason Snell - <jsnell@sixcolors.com>

-This Python script takes upcoming items from a Google Calendar and posts them to Slack.
+This Python script scrapes upcoming items from Google Calendar HTML and posts them to Slack.

 The result looks kind of like this: